LezaMalik/Programming_Concepts/README.md

 ### 6. What's the max RAM in 32-bit and 64 bit? and why?
 A 32-bit system can theoretically address up to 4 GB of RAM because memory addresses are 32 bits wide.
 A 64-bit system can address much more memory (terabytes or more) due to its larger memory address space, which enhances performance and supports memory-intensive applications.

+* 32-bit Systems:
+   In a 32-bit system, the processor can generate 2^32 (4,294,967,296) unique memory addresses.
+This theoretically allows for addressing up to 4 GB (gigabytes) of memory.
+However, due to memory-mapped I/O and other system-related uses of memory addresses, the actual usable memory for applications is usually limited to around 3 to 3.5 GB, depending on the specific operating system and hardware configuration.

+* 64-bit Systems:
+   In a 64-bit system, the processor can generate 2^64 (18,446,744,073,709,551,616) unique memory addresses.
+This provides an astronomical theoretical limit of 18.4 million TB (terabytes) of addressable memory.
+This large address space is far beyond what is currently practical or affordable in consumer systems.
+However, 64-bit systems can effectively utilize much more RAM than 32-bit systems.
+Common operating systems like Windows, macOS, and Linux are capable of supporting several terabytes of RAM on modern hardware.

+The reason 64-bit systems can address significantly more memory than 32-bit systems lies in the increased size of memory addresses.
+A 64-bit memory address can represent a much larger range of memory locations compared to a 32-bit address.
+This increase in address space allows for larger amounts of RAM to be used by applications and the operating system.

 ----------------------------------------------

 ### 7. How many bits in a byte